FirmwareHandoff/firmware_handoff/source/glossary.rst

       Application Processor

    Blob List
-      Bloblist is an U-boot implementation of the Firmware Handoff protocol
+      Bloblist is an U-Boot implementation of the Firmware Handoff protocol

    DT
       Device Tree